CLPeh/promotion-tool-example/src/feature-requirement.md

 The Promotion Update feature enables users to modify promotion information within the application.
 It provides a user-friendly interface for users to edit and save changes to the promotion data.

 ### Requirements
-**Edit Promotion Information**: Users should be able to edit the following information in the promotion management:

-1. Promotion Status
-2. Promotion Duration
-3. Promotion Period
-4. Is it limited?
-5. Is it global?
-6. Is it by pass payout?
+**Promotion Creation**
+Users are able to:
+- create new promotion
+- set the promotion period
+- set the promotion duration
+- promotion limit type

+**Promotion Modification**
+Users are able to:
+- modify the promotion info
+- save changes to the database

+**View Promotion**
+Users are able to view:
+- promotion details
+- currency settings
+- prize pool information
+- transaction
+- transaction summary

+**Promotion Cancellation**
+Users are able to:
+- cancel the existing promotion

+**Promotion Filtering and Searching**
+Application allow user to filter and search promotion based on criteria:
+- promotion name
+- promotion type
+- operator
+- promotion status
+- promotion start or end date

+**Validation**
-**Validation**: The system should validate user inputs to ensure data integrity and accuracy.
+The system should validate user inputs to ensure data integrity and accuracy.
 It should check for required fields, proper input format, and valid patterns.

+**Save Changes**
-**Save Changes**: Upon editing the promotion, users should have the ability to save the changes made.
+Upon editing the promotion, users should have the ability to save the changes made.

+**Error Handling**
-**Error Handling**: The feature should handle error cases, such as invalid inputs or server-side errors.
+The feature should handle error cases, such as invalid inputs or server-side errors.
 Appropriate error messages should be displayed to guide users in resolving any issues.

 ### User Interface Mockup
 Include a visual representation or mockup of the user interface where users can update the promotion information.
 You can provide an image or a link to the mockup.